Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 Cost and Performance Tradeoffs

-Although multiple gases can produce acceptable cuts, each option carries distinct cost and performance implications you should weigh against job requirements and OEM specs.
+Multiple gases can produce acceptable cuts, but each option carries distinct cost and performance implications.
+Weigh these against your job requirements and OEM specs.

 Nitrogen typically delivers cleaner cuts, higher cutting speed, and superior edge quality on stainless and aluminum by limiting oxidation on the cut surface.
-However, you’ll accept higher operational costs for bottled gas, regulators, and flow controls.
+The trade-off is higher operational costs for bottled gas, regulators, and flow controls.

-Compressed air is economical and versatile up to about 1 inch, eliminating gas purchases and simplifying logistics, but it can increase oxide formation and post-processing on sensitive alloys.
+Compressed air is economical and versatile up to about 1 inch.
+It eliminates gas purchases and simplifies logistics, but it can increase oxide formation and post-processing on sensitive alloys.

-To optimize nitrogen, follow OEM regulator settings, verify flow, and maintain dry, oil-free supply to limit consumable wear.
+To get the most out of nitrogen, follow OEM regulator settings, verify flow, and maintain a dry, oil-free supply to limit consumable wear.

-Validate performance with cut coupons, measuring speed, kerf, dross, and edge roughness.
+Validate performance with cut coupons.
+Measure speed, kerf, dross, and edge roughness.

 Balance gas cost against throughput, rework, and tip life.